andersonopt/website/content/why-anderson.md

 ### Stay On The Same Page

-Our cloud infrastructure keeps your team's work in one place and updates across all users in real time.
-No more digging through shared drives and email attachments, and no more lost work because someone forgot to click "Save."
+Our cloud infrastructure keeps your team's work in one place and saves changes in real-time making it simple to collaborate across teams and locations.
+No more digging through shared drives and email attachments or losing work because someone forgot to click "Save."

 {{< /column >}}